Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 Can you charge the Watch 4 on any Qi charger?

-So Samsung says that the Watch 4 supports WPC-based wireless charging, which means that it technically supports Qi chargers.
-Unfortunately, the only chargers that will work consistently with the Watch 4, as with previous Galaxy Watches, are the ones sold by Samsung itself.
-You have the magnetic puck that comes in the box, as well as Samsung's line of wireless chargers that have a dedicated spot for the watch.
-While there are some third-party wireless charging stands with dedicated Galaxy watch chargers that do work, they're prone to overheating, which can shut down or completely break your watch if you're not careful.
+So Samsung says that the Watch 4 supports WPC-based wireless charging, which technically supports Qi chargers.
+Unfortunately, the only chargers that will work consistently with the Watch 4, as with previous Galaxy Watches, are the ones sold by Samsung.
+You have the magnetic puck that comes in the box and Samsung's line of wireless chargers that have a dedicated spot for the watch.
+While there are some third-party wireless charging stands with dedicated Galaxy watch chargers that do work, they're prone to overheat, which can shut down or completely break your watch if you're not careful.

 So, long story short: don't buy a small Qi wireless charger expecting it to work with the watch.
 If it doesn't have Samsung's name on the box, it probably doesn't work, though if we find any worthwhile replacement chargers, we'll let you know.

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.